 This unique program provides substantial opportunity to work with Rwandan health and mental health providers in facilitated workshops to exchange ideas, develop curriculum, and begin design of collaborative educational programs.
 Guided field trips to museums, Kigali neighborhoods, women’s co-ops, and cultural events will introduce participants to the history of the genocide and the resilience of Rwanda and its people.
 Participants may also join an optional 2-day safari and spend an additional week to attend the Global Mental Health Conference held in Kigali that dovetails with the end of the Rwanda faculty development program.

-- Develop firsthand knowledge of the Rwandan genocide and its effects on the population, policy and government, human rights, women’s empowerment, and social work education.
+- Develop firsthand knowledge of the 1994 genocide against the Tutsi and its effects on the population, policy and government, human rights, women’s empowerment, and social work education.

 - Meet with Rwandan stakeholders in trauma recovery and community resilience to develop collaborative project ideas that can lead to sustainable relationships and can be utilized to promote student and faculty exchange between Rwanda and United States’ social work institutions.